alecglassford/hia/blog/_posts/2013-11-29-thanks-giving.md

 At this point, I spend at least half an hour giving the talking points of my life to all these people that I see precisely once a year and who are always certain, of course, that I've grown so much.
 This year, one of the empty-nester couples' daughter had a baby, and they flew in from Chicago, so the attention that seems to attach itself to the youngest person in the room in these situations moved away from me for once.

 Then we eat.
 Each family always brings the same dish every year.
 My family: pear salad.
 The new grandparents: green beans.
 The mysterious quiet woman: this ridiculously good homemade pumpkin pie.
 Jean makes mashed potatoes and turkey, but this year, they are in the middle of a vegetarian experiment because Chris has been having heart problems, so she made this crazy quinoa-stuffed butternut squash instead of turkey.
-Everyone commented effusively about how it was just as good.
+Everyone commented effusively[^13] about how it was just as good.

 And after the pie, home.
 My parents pass out almost immediately, even though it's usually only like 8 o'clock.
 And I get cozy in my childhood bed and stare at my computer for a couple of hours, doing whatever computer thing I feel that I have to do (this year: beginning a blog post).
 But I don't know why I'm even explaining this part.
 As nostalgic as it makes me (between the eye-rolls) to examine my dad's little rituals,  I am not very interested in thinking about my own life through the lens of tradition.